The following LLVM buildbots build and test LLDB trunk:

 - In Xcode 4.x: lldb/lldb.xcworkspace, select the lldb-tool scheme, and build.

-This document describes the steps needed to compile LLDB on most Linux systems.
+This document describes the steps needed to compile LLDB on most Linux systems, and FreeBSD.

 LLDB relies on many of the technologies developed by the larger LLVM project.
 In particular, it requires both Clang and LLVM itself in order to build.
 Due to this tight integration the Getting Started guides for both of these projects come as prerequisite reading: